What You Need to Know if You’re Thinking About Surrogacy

 Do surrogates get paid?

 You may have heard surrogates do it for “the money,” however that’s rarely the case since it is such a huge and meaningful commitment.
 Most women who choose surrogacy do so because they want another family to share in the joy of becoming parents.
 However, it is better for everyone involved to view this agreement as a business transaction.
 Many surrogates view this as babysitting.
-It’s hard enough to someone to babysit on a Friday night, can you imagine finding one for nine months?
+It’s hard enough for someone to babysit on a Friday night, can you imagine finding one for nine months?

 Do I get to pick the intended parents?